-Where the building is hired for outside use, the person signing the letting agreement (which should include Safeguarding Form will be given a copy of this policy and the appropriate leaflet.
+Where the building is hired for outside use, the person signing the letting agreement (available from the TMCP website) will be given a copy of the Church Safeguarding policy and any other appropriate leaflets such as the code of safer working practice or the quick reference guide.
 The lettings secretary will consider the various users of the building in making lettings.
 All lettings will be notified to the Church Safeguarding Officer who will keep the records and take advice as appropriate from both the District Safeguarding Officer and the Circuit Safeguarding Officer.